 Performance management and development system Assessment of effectiveness and efficiency Government employees supporting the Board's operations undertake a performance review and development program with their managers.
 Two sessions are held on an annual basis.
-This is considered to be effective.
+Reporting on this matter is contained within the DEW Annual Report 2017-18.

-Occupational health, safety and rehabilitation programs of the agency and their effectiveness
+Work health, safety and return to work programs of the agency and their effectiveness

-Occupational health, safety and rehabilitation programs Effectiveness This Board abides by the relevant health and safety policies and procedures that have been adopted by DEWNR to meet whole of government and legislative requirements.
-Reporting on this matter is contained within the DEWNR Annual Report 2016-17.
+Program name and brief description Effectiveness This Board has adopted and abides by the relevant health and safety policies and procedures that have been adopted by DEW to meet whole of government and legislative requirements.
+Reporting on this matter is contained within the DEW Annual Report 2017-18.